jundalisay/superb/content/en/research/mohammad/quran/sura-002g.md

 - fulfill their promise when they promise
 - patiently persevere in the face of persecution, hardship, and conflict.

-178. Muslims,  Retaliation for the murdered is ordained upon you.
+{{< s v="178" >}} Muslims, the following are are ordained upon you:
+- retaliation for the murdered

-The free for the free, the slave for the slave, the female for the female.
+- the free for the free
+- the slave for the slave
+- the female for the female

-But if he is forgiven by his kin, then grant any reasonable demand, and pay with good will.
+But if he is forgiven by his kin, then:
+- grant any reasonable demand, and
+- pay with good will.

 This is a concession from your Lord, and a mercy.

 But whoever commits aggression after that, a painful torment awaits him.

-179. There is life for you in retaliation, O people of understanding, so that you may refrain.
+{{< s v="179" >}} There is life for you in retaliation so that you may refrain.

-180. It is decreed for you: when death approaches one of you, and he leaves wealth, to make a testament in favor of the parents and the relatives, fairly and correctly—a duty upon the righteous.
+{{< s v="180" >}} It is decreed for you: when death approaches one of you, and he leaves wealth, to make a testament in favor of the parents and the relatives, fairly and correctly—a duty upon the righteous.

-181. But whoever changes it after he has heard it, the guilt is upon those who change it.
+{{< s v="181" >}} But whoever changes it after he has heard it, the guilt is upon those who change it.

-182. Should someone suspect bias or injustice on the part of a testator, and then reconciles between them, he commits no sin.
+{{< s v="182" >}} Should someone suspect bias or injustice on the part of a testator, and then reconciles between them, he commits no sin.

+## Fasting

-183. Muslims,  Fasting is prescribed for you, as it was prescribed for those before you, so that you may become righteous.
+{{< s v="183" >}} Muslims, fasting is prescribed for you, as it was prescribed for those before you, so that you may become righteous.

-184. For a specified number of days.
+{{< s v="184" >}} For a specified number of days.

 But whoever among you is sick, or on a journey, then a number of other days.